What to expect on the programme

 We run non-mandatory pre-departure briefings, these provide an opportunity for you to meet other students and ask any further questions you may have.
+You will also be invited to join our Facebook group for conditional offer holders.
 On the secure pages of our website we provide a communications hub where you can get in touch with other students attending your Chinese host university.
 This is available to students who have been offered a confirmed place on the programme.

 When I arrive in China how do I get to the university?